equinor/WINC_OnePager/INSTALLATION.md

 $ tree -I 'docs|site|venv_screen|*pycache*|Equinor*|originals' -L 3
 ```
 ## Experiments
-There are at least two ways to test the codes.
-One is to run the experiments with Jupyter lab, and the other is commnadline option.
+There are at least two ways to make experimenal runs of the codes.
+One is to run the experiments with Jupyter lab, and the other is commandline option.
+While Jupyter notebooks are mainly for QC tests and research purposes, the commandline option is aiming for production run.

 ### Jupyter notebooks
 Jupyter notebooks are located in directory `notebooks`.
 To test its functionaries, change current directory to `notebooks` and launch jupyter notebooks at the commandline:
 ```
 $ jupyter-lab
 ```
-There are currently six notebooks in the directory:
+Or if you prefer, you can run these Jupyter notebooks from Microsoft's VS code.

-- Notebook **GaP-WellClass.ipynb** is used to test the integration of `GaP` and `WellClass`.
-It involves testing of many low-level functions.
-We don't recommend that you start with this one.
+There exist several Jupyter notebooks in the directory:

-- Notebook **GaP-WellClass2.ipynb** is another test example for the integration of `GaP` and `WellClass`.
-It has a better structure and hides many details.
-Both this and previous notebook require eclipse `.EGRID` and `.INIT` files.
+- Notebook **GaP-WellClass.ipynb** is a test example for the integration of `GaP` and `WellClass`.
+It hides many details.
+It require eclipse `.EGRID` and `.INIT` as input files.
+This notebook also serves the role of generating `pytest` data for unit testing.
 - Notebook **pflotran-gap.ipynb** integrates `GaP` and `WellClass` too.
 But instead of the user-provided `.EGRID` and `.INIT` files, both files are generates by calling pflotran scripts.
-- Notebook **Pressure-WellClass_test.ipynb** is Alejandro's tests on deviated wells
+- Notebook **Pressure-WellClass_test.ipynb** is Alejandro's tests on deviated wells.
 - Notebook **Pressure-WellClass.ipynb** is used to test pressure.
 - Notebook **WellClass_csv_yaml.ipynb** is used to test pressure and loading `.csv` and `.yaml` input files.

 ### Commandline option
 Two python scripts for commandline option are available in directory `experiments`.
-One script, **gap_plotran.py**, generates Eclipse `.EGRID` and `.INIT` on the fly, while the other script, **gap_wellclass.py**, requires the user to provide these two grid files.
+One script, **gap_plotran.py**, can be used not only for generating Eclipse `.EGRID` and `.INIT` on the fly but also can be used for quick `pflotran` test, while the other script, **gap_wellclass.py**, requires the user to provide these two grid files.

 The followings are some of  the sample runs.
 In either way, you should run the python script inside the ```SCREEN``` directory.